 Active Lists are mostly used for two purposes:

 In this blog post I will focus on the former.
-A future post will discuss implementing lookup tables in Azure Sentinel.
+Read 'Implementing Lookups in Azure Sentinel" to learn about the latter.

 To avoid a theoretical discussion, let's focus on a specific example.
 I picked this rule which @petebrayne from our research team wrote as it is a powerful use case yet simple enough for demonstration purposes.
 The rule is also built-in into Azure Sentinel.